Namangupta123/C-Crafters/README.md

 4. Create an abstract syntax tree to represent the program structure
 5. Generate intermediate code
 6. Apply optimizations to the intermediate code
+7. Generate the final optimized code

 ## Limitations
 - Supports only a subset of C/C++ language features
 - Limited error handling and recovery
-- No machine code generation (stops at optimized intermediate code)

 ## Future Enhancements
 - Support for more C/C++ features (structs, classes, pointers)
 - Enhanced error reporting and recovery
 - More optimization techniques
-- Backend for machine code generation

 ## Contributors
-- Aryan Shorya
+- Aryan Shorya (Team Lead | AST Generator and Assembly Code Generator)
-- Diya Gupta
+- Diya Gupta (Lexical Analyzer)
-- Naman Gupta
+- Naman Gupta (Code Optimizer and Intermediate Code Generator)
-- Riya Vihan
+- Riya Vihan (Symbol Table Generator)

 ## Acknowledgment
 This project was developed as part of a compiler design course/project.